vertica/Vertica-Extension-Packages/sms_package/README.txt

   register a free twilio account, and then follow the instructions in examples/SMS.sql.

+- Step #3: Install.
+  To install a precompiled binary, run the SQL statements in ddl/install.sql or, to uninstall, ddl/uninstall.sql

+  Note that the SQL statements assume that you have copied this package to a node in your cluster and are running them from there.

-- Step #3: These make commands are supported:
+To install from source, these make commands are supported:
   - make: compile the function.

   - make install: install the function into the Vertica instance on